jisanders1/Projects/Programming Languages (CS 403)/README.md

 - Needing to comment out different Main methods in order to execute the program properly.
 This is extremely tedious and leaves a bit of room for error.
 [UPDATE 2] I have moved the GenerateAst.cs class to be its own project, therefore, the two projects can be ran nidependently of each other with no issue.
 - A makefile in order to run the program as intended. "dotnet run" should be "jlox" in order to make what's occuring more clear.
 [UPDATE] I have successfully built the project into an executable, from which I may be able to make a makefile.
 [FIXED] I found the project properties and was able to change the name of executable that is output.
 - There are a couple of warnings warning that certain strings could possibly be null.
 However, for the purposes of the interpreter and fromm my testing thus far, these do not wreck the program.
 [FIXED] Through some intensive '?' usage for variable/return types and the null-coalescing operator.
 - I should probably start making test cases with unit testing to ensure everything is running smoothly.
 This could probably be handled as soon as I figure out the multiple main problems.
 However, I do not think this is extremely urgent given the fact that I am refactoring code from a book, and there code is most likely well tested.
+[UPDATE] Will be making some unit tests along with utilizing some from the book after I am finished with chapter 13.
 - There is no "throws IOException" equivalent in C# and this may affect how the program works.
 As of chapter 11, everything appears to be working as normal.
 - Parse currently allows a ")" when there is no opening parenthesis.
 I'm not sure if this is intended or not but I will continue to monitor it as time goes on.
 For now, anything after it is simply not evaluated at all.
 [FIXED] As of chapter 8, this is now caught as error.